Birdsongs of Appalachia

 Beyond that it’s totally up to you!
 Some folks might choose to spend every waking moment observing, journaling, and completing homework activites while others might be contented with just a few minutes gazing at the titmice on their feeder while they sip coffee.
 You can be the master of your own birding destiny!

-• Birding Field Guide and Apps- This will be an invaluable resource throughout your birding journey and will help you complete the optional field assignments for this course.
+• Birding Field Guide- This will be an invaluable resource throughout your birding journey and will help you complete the optional field assignments for this course.
 We recommend either the Peterson’s Guide or Sibley’s Guide to Eastern Birds -both are great and very affordable.
 Additionally, the birding apps Merlin, Audubon Bird Guide, and eBird are all awesome and free (but won’t replace a good hard-copy field guide).

 About Your Teacher